Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Natural and organic cosmetic products

-Requirements: Products must meet strict criteria regarding natural and organic content, processing methods, and ingredient sourcing.
+What are the Requirements: Products must meet strict criteria regarding natural and organic content, processing methods, and ingredient sourcing.
 The certification process involves independent verification by NATRUE-approved certifiers to ensure compliance.
 At least 75% of a brand's product line must be certified to carry the NATRUE label.

-Description: Established in 2007 by The International Natural and Organic Cosmetics Association, NATRUE is a non-profit organization dedicated to promoting and protecting authentic natural and organic cosmetics.
+What does it mean: Established in 2007 by The International Natural and Organic Cosmetics Association, NATRUE is a non-profit organization dedicated to promoting and protecting authentic natural and organic cosmetics.
 The NATRUE label provides consumers with assurance of a product's quality and integrity, unlike conventional cosmetics.
 The standard is periodically revised to adapt to advancements in scientific research and consumer expectations.

 Link: NATRUE - The International Natural and Organic Cosmetics Association